Tom McDonald (Australian footballer): 2011-2014: Early career

 McDonald was recruited by the Melbourne Football Club with their fourth selection and fifty-third overall in the 2010 national draft.
 After playing in the 2011 NAB Cup, he spent the majority of the season playing in the Victorian Football League (VFL) for Melbourne's affiliate team, the Casey Scorpions.
-He made his AFL debut in the thirty point win against at the Melbourne Cricket Ground in round twenty-three where he recorded eighteen disposals, six marks, six rebound-50s and four tackles, playing as a backman, and he was named in the best players by AFL Media and The Age.
+He made his AFL debut in the thirty point win against at the MCG in round twenty-three where he recorded eighteen disposals, six marks, six rebound-50s and four tackles, playing as a backman, and he was named in the best players by AFL Media and The Age.
 He maintained his spot in the team the next week for the final match of the year in the eight point loss against at the Adelaide Oval, to finish with two matches for the year.

-After a strong pre-season in 2012, he played his first match for the year in the 108-point loss to at Patersons Stadium in round two.
+After a strong pre-season in 2012, he played his first match for the year in the 108-point loss to The West Coast Eagles at Patersons Stadium in round two.
 He spent the season playing full back.
 After playing on Jonathon Patton in the seventy-eight point win against at the Melbourne Cricket Ground in round thirteen he was named the round nominee for the Rising Star where he recorded twenty-six disposals, four marks and three tackles.
 He missed his first match of the year in round fifteen after he suffered from a bleeding lung as a result of a collision during the sixty-one point loss against the previous week.
 He returned for the round sixteen match against at Etihad Stadium and played the remainder of the year to finish with twenty matches for the season.
 His performances during the year earned him third-place in Melbourne's best and fairest count, behind Nathan Jones and Jack Grimes, and the Harold Ball Memorial Trophy as Melbourne's best young player.
 Furthermore, he finished sixth in the Rising Star award.

 After the departure of defender, Jared Rivers, McDonald played a more prominent role in Melbourne's backline during the 2013 season.
 He played his first match of the year in the 148-point loss against at the Melbourne Cricket Ground in round two and played the next four matches before missing four weeks due to a shoulder injury.
 He returned to the side for the eighty-three point loss against in the annual Queen's Birthday clash in round eleven.
 He did not miss a match for the remainder of the season to finish with seventeen matches for the year and a tenth-place finish in Melbourne's best and fairest count.

 The 2014 season saw McDonald play his fiftieth AFL match in the thirty-three point loss against Collingwood in the Queen's Birthday match in round twelve.
 He played twenty-one matches for the season, resulting in a seventh-place finish in Melbourne's best and fairest.